Post Award Management

 - Providing principal investigators with business and accounting expertise.

-- Ensuring that the award's budget in JDE reflects the terms of the agency approved budget.
+- Ensuring that the award's budget in Banner reflects the terms of the agency approved budget.

 - Reviewing project expenditures including overhead charges on a regular and timely basis, usually at least once a month.
 Ensuring the accuracy of overhead charges.